-\textbf{Network normalization.} Normalization is one of the keys to the success of deep networks.
-As the most commonly used normalization technique, Batch Normalization (BN) \cite{ioffe2015batch} enables training with larger learning rates and greatly mitigates general gradient issues.
-Besides, alternative normalization methods have also been designed for specific scenarios: Layer Normalization (LN) \cite{ba2016layer} for recurrent neural networks, Instance Normalization (IN) \cite{ulyanov2016instance} for style transfer, Group Normalization (GN) \cite{wu2018group} for small-batch training, \etc Beyond the natural image domain, these normalization methods have also been successfully applied to medical applications.
-For example, Kao \etal \cite{kao2018brain} apply GN for brain tumor segmentation; Isensee \etal \cite{isensee2018no} apply IN in a self-adaptive framework for various segmentation tasks; Chen \etal \cite{chen2021transunet} apply LN in Transformers for abdominal multi-organ segmentation.
-A detailed comparison among different normalization for biomedical semantic segmentation and cross-modality synthesis have been summarized in~\cite{zhou2019normalization} and~\cite{hu2019cross}.
-To offer stronger affine transformation, later methods \cite{dumoulin2016learned,huang2017arbitrary} utilize external data to denormalize the features.
-As semantic information could be ``washed away'' with previous methods, SPADE \cite{park2019semantic} directly uses semantic masks for guiding the normalization.
+Normalization is one of the keys to the success of deep networks.
+As the most commonly used normalization technique, batch normalization (BN)~\cite{ioffe2015batch} enables training with larger learning rates and greatly mitigates general gradient issues.
+Besides, alternative normalization strategies have also been designed for specific scenarios: layer normalization (LN)~\cite{ba2016layer} for recurrent neural networks, instance normalization (IN)~\cite{ulyanov2017instance} for style transfer, group normalization (GN)~\cite{wu2018group} for small-batch training, etc. Beyond the natural image domain, these normalization strategies have also been successfully applied to medical applications.
+For example, Kao~\etal~\cite{kao2018brain} apply GN for brain tumor segmentation; Isensee~\etal~\cite{isensee2018no} apply IN in a self-adaptive framework for various segmentation tasks; Chen~\etal~\cite{chen2021transunet} apply LN in Transformers for abdominal multi-organ segmentation.
+A detailed comparison among different normalization strategies for medical semantic segmentation and cross-modality synthesis has been summarized in Zhou~\etal~\cite{zhou2019normalization} and Hu~\etal~\cite{hu2019cross}.
+To offer stronger affine transformation, the latest strategies~\cite{dumoulin2016learned,huang2017arbitrary} utilize external data to denormalize the features.
+As class information could be ``washed away'' with previous strategies, SPADE~\cite{park2019semantic} directly uses class masks to guide the normalization.
 In addition, for domain adaptation and multi-domain learning, other methods propose to modify BN by modulating~\cite{li2016revisiting} or calculating domain-specific~\cite{chang2019domain,liu2020ms} statistics.
-Different from these existing methodologies, this paper proposes a novel dual normalization scheme, for incorporating different types of statistics.
+Unlike existing strategies, this paper proposes a novel categorical normalization strategy for incorporating different types of statistics.